Producing Documentation with appledoc

 - (id) initWithFirstname:(NSString *)firstname surname:(NSString *)surname age:(NSUInteger)age trackPosition:(NSUInteger)trackPosition;

-The second line ("Creates a dog.."), will appear in the method's discussion section.
-It important to note here that the discussion section does not appear in the "Quick help" option in Xcode 4 but rather only in the docset so its important not to put anything critical into this section but rather use it as an opportunity to expand on points all ready made.
+The second line ("Creates a dog..") will appear in the method's discussion section.
+It's important to note here that the discussion section does not appear in the "Quick help" option in Xcode 4, but rather only in the docset, so it's important not to put anything critical into this section; instead, use it as an opportunity to expand on points already made.

 We can again expand on this commenting block to include information about the parameters that this method accepts: